 4. Aging Gracefully

-I just passed 40 years old, and I’m finding what used to be easy 10 years ago, isn’t so easy anymore.
-I can’t down a large pizza and expect it to not go right to my gut these days.
-Bottom line, I need a little extra help if I want to continue to look and feel good.
-If you’re getting a little older like me, you are probably finding that what used to work doesn’t work quite so easily anymore.
+I just passed 40 years old, and I'm finding what used to be easy 10 years ago isn't so easy anymore.
+I can't down a large pizza and expect it to not go right to my gut these days.
+Bottom line, I need a little extra help if I want to continue looking and feeling good.
+If you're getting a little older like me, you probably find that what used to work doesn't work quite so easily anymore.
 A personal trainer can really help with that.

-This may sound a little odd when thinking about why to hire a personal trainer, but good personal trainers not only hold you accountable but also often become friends to talk to while you are training.
+This may sound a little odd when thinking about hiring a personal trainer, but good personal trainers hold you accountable and often become friends.
 When you are working out several times a week, a personal trainer is usually right there talking with you, and over time those relationships tend to develop into friendships.
 This might not be the person you go out to drink beers with, but they are around to talk several times a week while you’re working out.
 That’s not something you typically get with large group classes at the gym.

 1. Look and Feel Good

 This was the number one reason for me when deciding to sign up with a personal trainer.
-I have been fit in the past, and I love the energy that I had, I just felt good.
+I have been fit in the past, and I love the energy I had; I just felt good.
 I also like to look good for the wife.
 What I don’t want to do is have to think about it much.
-I just want someone to tell me exactly what to do each day so that I achieve the results that I want.
-That’s what a personal trainer should deliver.
+I want someone to tell me exactly what to do each day to achieve my desired results.
+That's what a personal trainer should deliver.